redmage840/shiningforce/README.md

 caster psyche and defender stat is (defender-psyche+defender-endurance)divided by 2 rounded down.
 If target fails<br>
 strength save, they are stunned until their next end-of-turn (cannot make any actions/moves).
 If target is not<br>
 already affected by Beleth's Command, it gets -1 to psyche and endurance for 5 turns at level equal to caster<br>
 psyche on cast.
-Beleth's Command then does 9 magick damage (magick-type damage to spirt) to each unit adjacent<br>
+Beleth's Command then does 9 magick damage to each unit adjacent to caster.
+After other effects,<b>
-to caster.
-After other effects, if caster does not already have Beleth's Command Effect, caster gets +1 to<br>
+if caster does not already have Beleth's Command Effect, caster gets +1 to endurance and psyche for 5 turns at<b>
-endurance and psyche for 5 turns at level equal to caster psyche (on cast).<br>
+level equal to caster psyche (on cast).<br>
 <br>
 <b>Summon Abilities</b><br>
 Warrior: Guard: Friendly unit gets effect that redirects all damage to this Warrior.
 Warrior's death removes<br>